'Goodbye to life, you will be killed': how detained protesters are bullied in Belarus

 From August 9 to August 10, my friends and I were returning from the center of Minsk and fell under the distribution of riot police.
 They didn’t take part in the protest action, but they threw me to the ground anyway (there are still scratches on my hand), and everyone was packed onto a bus.

 We were brought to Akrestsin Street (to the isolation center of the Main Internal Affairs Directorate of the Minsk City Executive Committee. - Approx. BBC).
-A man stood at the entrance, he said: "Bitches, let's go faster!"
+There was a man at the entrance, he said: "Bitches, let's go faster!"
 I ask: "Why are you talking to us like that?"
 He took me by the neck, kicked me into the wall and said: "Bitches, examine the floor, you will know where to walk, where to walk."

 We, 13 girls, were put in a cell for four.
 We asked the employee: can we make a call or call a lawyer?
 He answered us: “Have you seen enough of American films?
 This is not the States, you are not entitled to anything. "